voranau/videogamemakers/content/about.md

 title: "About the project"
 ---

 This website is dedicated to my research project undertaken at the University of South Australia.
-I am a Masters by Research student interviewing video game developers and asking them about the following things:
+I am interviewing videogame developers to ask you about the following things:

-* how your leisure looks like,
+* What does your leisure look like?
-* what activities you prefer,
+* What leisure activities do you prefer?
-* why they are valuable for you.
+* What leisure activities are valuable to you?

 ## Why is this important?

+1. The global health pandemic has affected work and leisure activities.
+It is further blurring the border between work and leisure causing us to question the value of [meaningful](https://theconversation.com/exhausted-by-2020-here-are-5-ways-to-recover-and-feel-more-rested-throughout-2021-152608s) leisure experiences.
+For video game developers, it was often [hard to define](https://journal.transformativeworks.org/index.php/twc/article/download/73/76?inline=1?inline=1) where the work ends, and free time starts.

-1. Participation in a range of leisure activities contributes in [different ways](https://link.springer.com/article/10.1007/s10902-013-9435-x).
-Customising our free time, we can achieve more meaningful leisure experiences.
-Particularly, I am interested in how participation in culture and arts influence people from creative jobs.
+2. Leisure activities contribute in [different ways](https://link.springer.com/article/10.1007/s10902-013-9435-x) to reducing stress, creating quality of life and enhancing well-being.
+You can achieve more meaningful leisure experiences, [customising](https://theconversation.com/exhausted-by-2020-here-are-5-ways-to-recover-and-feel-more-rested-throughout-2021-152608) your free time.
+I am interested in how you do that as a person in a creative role.

-2. Typical leisure activities [can vary](https://journals.sagepub.com/doi/full/10.1177/0038038518772737) for people from different occupations.
-Despite the growing community of game developers, the topic of meaningful leisure for them is understudied.
+3. Typical leisure activities [can vary](https://journals.sagepub.com/doi/full/10.1177/0038038518772737) for people from different occupations.
+What meaningful leisure activity is can be specific for a video game developer.

-3. For cultural workers, it is often [hard to define](http://www.e-flux.com/wp-content/uploads/2013/05/2.-Maurizio-Lazzarato-Immaterial-Labor.pdf) where the work ends, and free time starts.
-The pandemic blurred border between work and leisure, even more, raising the value of meaningful leisure experiences.

-## Are you related to video game industry?
+## Are you engaged with the video game industry?

+Are you a digital artist, a game designer, a software engineer, or a creative director?
 I would love to hear your thoughts.
 Please, let me know by the email: raman.voranau@mymail.unisa.edu.au<br>
 Alternatively, fill the [3-minutes online form here](https://www.surveymonkey.com/r/C5J2WBW), and I will contact you.

-## Do you know anyone from the community?

-Please, send them the link on this website.
-I will be happy to interview game makers who are willing to improve the understanding of their leisure experiences.
+## How else could you help?

+If you know anyone from the video game makers community and you think they would be happy from me to interview, please, send them the link on this website.

 ## The last thing

-I will present my results.
-Rigorously for journals.
-Highlights for the media.
-All together plus anecdotes in special presentations for the study participants.
-For the the participants, I will provide a special report describing how the video game developers' leisure activities contribute to their subjective well-being.
+This project will benefit you because I am happy to send a copy of the report or provide you with informal feedback on how to conduct meaningful leisure activities in global pandemic.

+I will also share with you the publications from this study that might interest you.
+Here is a [link](https://www.taylorfrancis.com/chapters/digital-workers-well-being-networking-grant-hall-raman-voranau-ruth-rentschler/e/10.4324/9780429329852-17) to current work what I’ve done with [Grant Hall](https://www.linkedin.com/in/glhall/), [Prof Ruth Rentschler](https://people.unisa.edu.au/ruth.rentschler) and I did about the transformational effects of Burning Man festival.

 ## Contact me